Update: Another new SPI website design update was made in April 2016! Scroll down to check out those latest changes.

 1. October 23, 2008

-When SPI first launched, I actually built it on the Thesis Theme framework.
-I was familiar with setting up a blog from my experience with GreenExamAcademy.com (which over the years has had it’s fair share of design iterations too) and I just wanted to get something up quickly so I could start writing content from Day 1.
+When SPI first launched, I actually built it on the Thesis Theme framework [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.].
+I was familiar with setting up a blog from my experience with GreenExamAcademy.com (which over the years has had it's fair share of design iterations too) and I just wanted to get something up quickly so I could start writing content from Day 1.

 I had never used Thesis before this, but I gave it a shot because I had read so many good things about it from others.
 Unfortunately, I didn't realize that those who were saying that knew a little bit about design and coding already, which I did not.
 It was easy to use right out of the box and I was able to get a few articles up, but as soon as I wanted to customize it a bit, it became too complicated for me at that point.